Bilaltothecode/Virtual-Reality-Project/README.md

 - Oculus Developer account
 - Oculus HMD ([dev mode](https://www.youtube.com/watch?v=jB1gwgSpU3E)) + controllers
-- A computer with either Unity or SideQuest installed
+- A computer with either Unity or SideQuest installed, as well as Blender (?)

 > This project may work on other devices, with the appropriate setup.